webgpu/webgpufundamentals/webgpu/lessons/webgpu-environment-maps.md

 Another way to look at this is, from inside the cube we're in a "y-up right handed coordinate system".
 This means positive-z is forward.
 Where as all of our 3d math so far uses a "y-up left handed coordinate system" [^xxx-handed] where negative-z is forward.
-A simple solution is to flip the X coordinate when we sample the texture.
+A simple solution is to flip the Z coordinate when we sample the texture.

 [^xxx-handed]: To be honest I find this talk of "left handed" vs "right handed" coordinate systems to be super confusing